 Hill’s uses only non-invasive, humane research methods to develop superior nutritional technology so that dogs and cats live longer, healthier lives.
 Importantly, Hill’s believes that any procedure that causes pain to people also causes pain to animals and therefore, is not permitted.
 Hill’s does not create or simulate disease conditions in animals and does not conduct a study where euthanasia is the end point.
 Hill’s breakthroughs in pet nutrition are unmatched in the pet food industry, and it has built its business and reputation on always practicing the highest ethical standards.
 Hill’s publishes its animal welfare policy on its website, which governs all studies they conduct or support.

-Currently, more than 99 percent of internal requests for safety assessments of Colgate’s products are addressed by using available databases and non-animal alternatives.
 We look forward to the day when all necessary safety studies for oral care, personal care, and home care products can be performed without the use of animals.
 We will continue our unwavering efforts toward the development, validation, and scientific and regulatory acceptance of alternative non-animal methods of product safety research, while remaining steadfast in our commitment to the highest standards of product safety for our consumers.
 For more information on our Product Safety Research Policy and other policies, visit our website.

 Our business is subject to extensive legal and regulatory requirements in the U.S. and abroad.
 Such legal and regulatory requirements apply to most aspects of our products, including their development, ingredients, manufacture, packaging, labeling, storage, transportation, distribution, export, import, advertising, sales and environmental impact.
 U.S. federal authorities, including the U.S. Food and Drug Administration (the “FDA”), the Federal Trade Commission, the Consumer Product Safety Commission and the Environmental Protection Agency, regulate different aspects of our business, along with parallel authorities at the state and local levels and comparable authorities overseas.